joeynmt/joeynmt/benchmarks.md

 ### IWSLT English-Vietnamese

-We compare against [Tensorflow NMT](https://github.com/tensorflow/nmt) on the IWSLT15 En-Vi data set as preprocessed by Stanford.
+We compare the RNN model against [Tensorflow NMT](https://github.com/tensorflow/nmt) on the IWSLT15 En-Vi data set as preprocessed by Stanford.
 You can download the data with `scripts/get_iwslt15_envi.sh`, and then use `configs/iwslt_envi_luong.yaml` to replicate the experiment.

 Systems | tst2012 (dev) | test2013 (test)